ritu098sharma/library-management/README.md

 Technologies Used

-HTML5 – structure of web pages
+HTML – structure of web pages
-CSS3 – styling and layout
+CSS – styling and layout
 JavaScript – dynamic and interactive features